GiacomoSorbi/4-state-and-components/README.md

 You are tasked to add an input field to your Container component.

-the input field should be on top of it, receive a value and pass it as a `circles` props (from the previous exercise) to the `Container` component.
+The input field should be on top of it, receive a value and pass it as a `circles` props (from the previous exercise) to the `Container` component.

 Does it change the number of circles when you input a new value?